Albert II (monkey)

-Albert II, a male rhesus macaque monkey, was the first primate and first mammal in space.
+Albert II was a male rhesus macaque monkey who was the first primate and first mammal to travel to outer space.
 He flew from Holloman Air Force Base in New Mexico, United States, to an altitude of 83 miles (134 km) aboard a U.S. V-2 sounding rocket on June 14, 1949.
-Albert died upon reentry after a parachute failure caused Albert's capsule to strike the ground at high speed.
+Albert died upon landing after a parachute failure caused his capsule to strike the ground at high speed.
 Albert's respiratory and cardiological data were recorded up to the moment of impact.

 Albert II's flight, run by the Alamogordo Guided Missile Test Base and organized with the help of Holloman Air Force Base, followed the likely preflight death of Albert I before a 39 mi high mesospheric flight aboard a V-2 rocket on June 11, 1948.
 The capsule was redesigned in-between flights to enlarge the cramped quarters experienced by Albert I.

+Background

+Animals were launched into space in order to test the survivability of spaceflight, before human spaceflights were attempted.
+Before Albert II, the only previous known living beings in space were fruit flies, launched by the United States in a V-2 rocket suborbital flight on February 20, 1947.
+The flies were recovered alive.
+Albert I was a nine-pound monkey who was anesthetized and placed inside the rocket's crew capsule in the nose of the V-2 rocket.
+The flight did not reach outer space.

+Albert's spaceflight

+Albert was launched into space on June 14, 1949, aboard a V-2 rocket from White Sands, New Mexico.
+He was connected to equipment that successfully monitored his heartrate and other vitals.
+The flight reached an altitude of approximately 83 miles (134 kilometers), past the Kármán line, 100km of altitude generally accepted as the boundary of space.
+Three minutes after the launch, the space capsule disconnected from the booster, preparing for Albert's descent.
+Upon re-entry, the ship's parachute failed and Albert II was killed on impact.
+His crash-landing, occurring approximately six minutes after launch, left a 10-foot crater in the ground.